solidify/ContinousDelivery-DeepDive/README.md

 ### Prerequisites

 You will need your own laptop to do the hands-on labs.
-Ideally, you have the latest version of Visual Studio installed (detailed instructions about the necessary Visual Studio configuration will be provided) and you have access to your own Microsoft Azure subscription.
-If you do not have access to Visual Studio and/or a Microsoft Azure account, Microsoft will provide a limited number (first come, first served) of free Azure Passes that you can use to run a VM with Visual Studio in it.
-In that case you just need internet access and a remote desktop client on your laptop.
-For the labs about build- and test-automation, you need your own Visual Studio Team Services subscription (free edition available).
+Ideally, you have the latest version of Visual Studio installed.

 **Please don't forget to bring your own laptop!**